asarejohn001/securityAudit/README.md

 Read the Controls assessment

 2. ## Compliance checklist
-Read the details of the (Compliance checklist exemplar.pdf)[compliance checklist]
+Read the details of the (Compliance%20checklist%20exemplar.pdf)[compliance checklist]